ek8203/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting ([model.py](model.py) lines 21).
+The model contains a dropout layer in order to reduce overfitting ([model.py](model.py) lines 212).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually ([model.py](model.py) line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually ([model.py](model.py) line 249).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving and recovering from the left sides of the road.
+Adding data of the recovery from the right side did not give much improvement but increased the training time so I decided not to add it to the final dataset.

 For details about how I created the training data, see the next section.